rome/tools/crates/rome_analyze/CONTRIBUTING.md

 #### Rule configuration

 Some rules may allow customization using configuration.
-The first step is to setup a struct to represent the rule configuartion.
+The first step is to setup a struct to represent the rule configuration.

 ```rust,ignore
 #[derive(Debug, Clone, Serialize, Deserialize)]